Molar incisor hypomineralisation

 Molar incisor hypomineralisation (MIH) is a type of enamel defect affecting, as the name suggests, the first molars and incisors in the permanent dentition.
-MIH is considered a worldwide problem and usually occurs in children under 10 years old.
+MIH is considered a worldwide problem with a global prevalence of 12.9% and is usually identified in children under 10 years old.
 This developmental condition is caused by the lack of mineralisation of enamel during its maturation phase, due to interruption to the function of ameloblasts.
-Many factors have been suggested, such as genetics and medical problems during pregnancy, but only childhood illness, fever in particular, seems to be associated with MIH.
+Peri- and post-natal factors including premature birth, certain medical conditions, fever and antibiotic use have been found to be associated with development of MIH.
+Recent studies have suggested the role of genetics and/or epigenetic changes to be contributors of MIH development.
 However, further studies on the aetiology of MIH are required because it is believed to be multifactorial.

-MIH often presents as discolouration on one to four affected permanent molars and the associated incisors.
-The enamel of the affected teeth appears yellow, brown, cream or white and thus are sometimes referred to as ‘cheese molars’.
-These teeth are deemed less aesthetically pleasing, hence causing distress in children with MIH and their parents.
+MIH often presents as discolouration of the affected permanent molars and incisors.
+The enamel of the affected teeth appears yellow, brown, cream or white and thus are sometimes referred to as 'cheese molars'.
+These teeth are deemed less aesthetically pleasing, potentially causing distress in children with MIH and their parents.
 It is important to note that although there is difference in enamel translucency in the affected teeth, there should not be any changes to the enamel thickness, unlike in enamel hypoplasia.

 As a consequence, children with MIH are more likely to experience tooth decay compared to those without the condition.
-Moreover, the development of tooth decay is very rapid due to the less mineralised enamel.
+Moreover, the development of tooth decay is very rapid due to the less-mineralised enamel.
 MIH only becomes visible once the permanent molars start to erupt and that is when opacities on the tooth can be observed if it is affected.
-It will be useful for the children who are suspected to suffer from MIH to visit their dentist more frequently during the eruption of their first permanent molars to prevent any further complications affecting their oral health.
+It is important for the children who are suspected to suffer from MIH to visit their dentist at regular intervals to prevent any further complications affecting their oral health.

 Signs and symptoms

-The distribution of disease in those affected with MIH can vary greatly.
+The manifestation of the disease in those affected with MIH can vary greatly.
 It can be common for the enamel of one molar to be affected while the enamel of the contralateral molar is clinically unaffected, or with minor defects only.